alessandrascl/Tremor-analysis/README.md

 # Tremor analysis
 MATLAB script for analysis of tremor behavior in mice
+---

+Dysfunction of parvalbumin neurons in the cerebellar nuclei produces an action tremor Mu Zhou, Maxwell D. Melin, Wei Xu, and Thomas C. Südhof The Journal of Clinical Investigation

 ___
 -- Please use Matlab 2015b or newer versions.
 The codes have been tested with Matlab 2015b.